ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 The Batched BLAS interface specification (Dongarra 2018) omits "reduction"-like operations -- dot products and norms -- that return a single value.

-The original P1673 design had reductions write to an output reference, with the intent that this could be generalized to an output rank-1 (the batch mode) mdspan.
-LEWG and previous Study Groups asked P1673 authors to make reductions look like `std::reduce`: returning a value, instead of writing to an output reference.
-This interface is easier to understand for the non-batched case, but it means that the batched interface cannot be made fully consistent with the non-batched interface.
-(This is because we do not permit stdblas to allocate and return arrays of elements.)
+The original P1673 design had reductions write to an output reference (or rank-0 mdspan), with the intent that this could be generalized to an output rank-1 (the batch mode) mdspan.

-Options:

-1. Overload to take an output mdspan
+LEWG and previous Study Groups asked P1673 authors to make reductions look like `std::reduce`: returning a value, instead of writing to an output argument.
+This interface is easier to understand and more consistent with the Standard Library for the non-batched case.
+However, it means that the batched interface cannot be made fully consistent with the non-batched interface.
+(This is because we do not permit P1673 or its extensions to allocate and return arrays of elements.
+It is an essential feature of P1673, as it was of the BLAS and LAPACK, that it can be implemented and used without dynamic memory allocation.
+Implementations may still choose to do dynamic memory allocation internally, but they are not required to do so.)

+This gives us two design options.

-2. Omit reductions from the batched interface (Batched BLAS spec takes this approach)
+1. Omit reductions from the batched interface.

+2. Overload reduction functions for the batched case to return `void` and take an output `mdspan`.

+The Batched BLAS interface proposal (Dongarra 2018) takes the first approach: it simply omits reductions from the batched interface.
+In some cases, users could replace the missing features with other functions.
+For example, a batched dot product $x^T y_1$, $x^T y_2$, $\dots$, $x^T y_K$
+could be expressed as a non-batched matrix-vector product, and a batched dot product $x_1^T y_1$, $x_2^T y_2$, $\dots$, $x_K^T y_K$ could be expressed as a batched matrix multiply, where each problem in the batch is 1 by $N$ times 1 by $N$ (where $N$ is the number of elements in each vector).
+However, this approach has three issues.

+1. The authors' experience is that special cases of more general BLAS functions
+    (e.g., 1 by $N$ times 1 by $N$ matrix multiplies) may not perform as well as more specialized BLAS functions (e.g, dot products).

+2. Some reduction functions cannot naturally be represented this way.
+    The max-norm (or index of the max absolute value, which is what the BLAS computes) is an example.

+3. Even if some functions can be represented this way, doing so may sacrifice accuracy or correctness guarantees due to rounding error.
+For example, the batched 2-norm could be represented as a batched dot product of each vector by itself, followed by an elementwise square root.
+    However, the result would be more prone to underflow or overflow, since the batched dot product would be working with squares of elements.

+The alternative would be to add overloads of P1673 reduction-like functions that return `void` and write the reduction results to an output `mdspan`.
+This has the disadvantage that the batched and non-batched versions of the same function would no longer take the same number of arguments.
+However, there should be no ambiguity between the two cases.

 ### Representing broadcast parameters